johnkerl/miller/docs6/reference.rst

     PPRINT, and markdown, respectively.
 Note that markdown format is available for output only.

-    Compressed-data options:
+    COMPRESSED-DATA OPTIONS:
+      Decompression done within the Miller process itself:
+      --gzin  Uncompress gzip within the Miller process.
+Done by default if file ends in ".gz".
+      --bz2in Uncompress bz2ip within the Miller process.
+Done by default if file ends in ".bz2".
+      --zin   Uncompress zlib within the Miller process.
+Done by default if file ends in ".z".
-      --prepipe {command} This allows Miller to handle compressed inputs.
-You can do without this for single input files, e.g. "gunzip < myfile.csv.gz | mlr ...".
+      Decompression done outside the Miller processn  --prepipe {command} You can, of course, already do without this for single input files, e.g. "gunzip < myfile.csv.gz | mlr ...".
       However, when multiple input files are present, between-file separations are lost; also, the FILENAME variable doesn't iterate.
 Using --prepipe you can specify an action to be taken on each input file.
-This pre-pipe command must be able to read from standard input; it will be invoked with {command} < {filename}.
+This prepipe command must be able to read from standard input; it will be invoked with {command} < {filename}.
       Examples: